robinovitch61/kl/README.md

 # Auto-select all containers in a deployment containing the word `nginx`
 kl --mdep nginx

-# Auto-select all containers with the exact name of `my-container`
+# Auto-select all containers with the exact name of `my-container`, limited to 10 selections
-kl --mc "^my-container$"
+kl --mc "^my-container$" --limit 10

 # Ignore all containers with the exact name of `my-sidecar`
 kl --ic "^my-sidecar$"